Zaid Khan

 Background

-Before graduate school, I spent ~3 years as an early member of the engineering / data science organizations at two high growth startups: Roadie (acquired by UPS for $500m) and Intelligent Flying Machines / OneTrack.AI as software engineer, where I led efforts to scale data infrastructure to match growth, and worked on a range of challenging problems, including embedded deep learning, fault-tolerant distributed systems, realtime adaptive pricing, and data pipelines.
+Before graduate school, I spent ~3 years as an early member of the engineering / data science organizations at two high growth startups: Roadie (acquired by UPS for $500m) and OneTrack.AI as software engineer, where I led efforts to scale data infrastructure to match growth, and worked on a range of challenging problems, including embedded deep learning, fault-tolerant distributed systems, realtime adaptive pricing, and data pipelines for time series and computer vision tasks.

 Outside of research, I lift weights, read (here's my goodreads profile), watch mixed martial arts, and sometimes wonder whether randomness is real.